jish/pre-commit/README.md

 ## Default checks

-- `pre-commit list` - to see the list of default and enabled checks and warnings.
+Use `pre-commit list` to see the list of default and enabled checks and warnings.

 ### Adding extra check plugins